 Emmyly Bönfors, Deputy Mayor in Gothenburg and Chair of KIMO Sweden congratulated Norlin.
 Following the announcement, she stressed the important role that industry must play: “The Swedish textile industry is at the forefront of sustainability.
 This scholarship is an opportunity to shed light on the impact the textile industry has on the marine environment.”

 A passion for the sea

-With more people are becoming aware of the problem of plastic pollution, Norlin believes that education is incredibly important: “Marine plastic pollution is an issue where we can really make a difference, both on individual and on a higher level in the society.
+With more people are becoming aware of the problem of plastic pollution, Norlin believes that education is incredibly important.
+She says: “Marine plastic pollution is an issue where we can really make a difference, both on individual and on a higher level in the society.
 If people are more informed about macro- and microplastics impact on the ocean, it will probably lead to a raised consciousness about plastics and hopefully change people’s habits of plastic use.”

 What can local governments do?